salan223/SphereMovie/doc/sprint2/PB.md

 # User Stories

 Search specific movie by title Criteria of Satisfaction: Filters the movie trailer by its title to easily navigate.
-Search specific movie by title Criteria of Satisfaction: Filters the movie trailer by its title to easily navigate.

 Sort movies based on genres.
 Criteria of Satisfaction: To be able to filter movies by genre, multiple genre selection feature to allow a broad list of movies.

 Account Creation to access review and personalised features.
 Criteria of Satisfaction: Sign up page is easy to navigate and user friendly, that allows you to log in with username and password where valid email is mandatory.